utsav0/daily-dev-tips/src/pages/posts/css-aspect-ratio-its-finally-here.md

 }
 ```

-This will provide us a square box that can grow in size.
+This will provide us with a square box that can grow in size.

 ### CSS rectangle aspect-ratio 16/9

-The second box will have a 16/9 aspect-ratio, which we can achieve by the following CSS.
+The second box will have a 16/9 aspect ratio, which we can achieve by the following CSS.

 ```css
 .box2 {